aha-project/aha-project.github.io/_posts/2019-10-24-AHA-GUI-Basics.md

  Window Menu:
  - Reset Zoom: this button will reset the graph scale if things go awry, as they sometimes do.

+## *New* Run AHA-Scraper from AHA-GUI
+As of v0.7.0 and later, AHA-GUI can run AHA-Scraper for you on supported platforms (currently Windows only).
+Using this feature from the `File` menu will run AHA-Scraper and pop up a progress window.
+Upon completion of the scan, the results will be loaded into AHA-GUI automatically.
+The default scan length target of 15s is used and is currently not configurable.
+For more options, run AHA-Scraper manually.
+You can read more about how to use it on the [AHA-Scraper Basics](https://aha-project.github.io/AHA-Scraper-Basics/) documentation.

 ## Remote databases
 AHA-GUI supports looking up file hashes in remote databases.
 Currently [aDolus](https://www.adolus.com), an ICS Whitelist database, is the supported option.
 Using the `API Access` page on aDolus, get your API key.
 Paste the key in a file called `credentials.txt` and put it in the same directory as `AHA-GUI.jar`.
 When loading a file with hashes (requires AHA-Scraper Windows v0.8.5+), you will be able to either use the --updateFile command line switch or use the `Update File...` command from the file menu.
 This will ask aDolus about each of the unique hashes found in the input file over an HTTPS connection, update the file with the results, and then reload the GUI (assuming the gui is running -- not applicable if you're just updating files using the cli method).
 Currently the aDolus file score, the quantity and numeric score of each CVE, the worst CVE (highest number), method of data entry into aDolus (partner submission, etc), and last time file was updated are what are written into the file after updating, and what are exposed in the GUI.